iprakhar22/Puzzle-8/README.md

 # Puzzle-8
 An implementation of the game Puzzle 8 and building an AI to solve it

-The AI of the program is going to be built using the A* algorithm which used Priority Queues and Heaps to implement.
+The AI of the program is built using the A* algorithm which used Priority Queues and Heaps to implement.
 Uses OpenGL and GLUT framework.
 Make sure you have both the libraries installed before running.

+Some states may take few seconds(maybe even upto 1-2 minutes) so be patient.
+The algorithm is theorhetically exponential in time complexity asymptotics but works well for 3x3 grid in under 2 minutes.

 **To compile :**